What is a charity?

 Your purpose is usually set out in your organisation’s governing document.
 The type of governing document your organisation has depends on how it is structured, so if your organisation is:

-- A trust, this document is the deed of trust which establishes the trust.
+- A charitable trust - this document is the deed of trust that establishes the trust.

 Types of charitable purpose